-Identification of a need;

-Taking account of the pupils' and parents' views;

-Planning - individually and with other adults, for the

-Classroom management;

-Classroom management;

-Classroom management;

-Assessment and record-keeping to demonstrate progress and

-attainment;

-Pupils.
+- Identification of a need taking account of the pupils' and parents' views. - Planning individually and with other adults, for the differentiation of the curriculum, activities and teaching assistants. - Classroom management; Providing lesson instructions, including learning outcomes, for Teaching Assistants. - Assessment and record-keeping to demonstrate progress and attainment. - Devising targets at School support, SEND support and for EHCP Pupils.

-In fulfilling these duties, staff should be supported by the SENDCO, senior colleagues and, in some cases by visiting advisors from the support services
+In fulfilling these duties, staff should be supported by the SENDCO, senior colleagues and, in some cases by visiting advisors from the support services.